zowe/docs-site/docs/troubleshoot/troubleshoot-zos.md

 **Solution:**

 You are not supposed to start ZWESAUX manually.
 It is started by ZWESIS on an as-needed basis.
+For more information, see [](../user-guide/configure-auxiliary-address-space.md).